Bothriolepis: Fins and tail

 Bothriolepis had a long pair of spine-like pectoral fins, jointed at the base, and again a little more than halfway along.
 These spike-like fins were probably used to lift the body clear off the bottom; its heavy armor would have made it sink quickly as soon as it lost forward momentum.
 It may also have used its pectoral fins to throw sediment (mud, sand or otherwise) over itself.
-In addition to the pectoral fins, it also had two dorsal fins: a low, elongated anterior dorsal fin and a high rounded posterior dorsal fin —though the hypothesized structure of the dorsal fins varies based on the specific species of Bothriolepis and has been modified several times in the reconstructions released by researchers as new information has become available.
+In addition to the pectoral fins, it is originally considered to have two dorsal fins, but existence of a low, elongated anterior dorsal fin was denied in 1996, and now it is considered to have only a high rounded posterior dorsal fin.
 The caudal tail was elongated, ending in a narrow band, but is unfortunately rarely preserved in fossils.
-Although there is no agreed-upon explanation of their function, Bothriolepis also had two membranous, ventral frills located on the posterior end of the trunk carapace on either side of the tail that each has two distinct regions.
-There is no evidence that the frills were involved in support of the skeleton but it is possible that they either functioned as fins or were involved in reproduction, and may have even been present in one sex but not the other.
+Bothriolepis lacked pelvic fins.
+Early antiarchs like Parayunnanolepis had pelvic fins, which implies secondary loss of pelvic fin in Bothriolepis.